 - Third-party recruiting agencies

-- Companies, corporations, and organizations (n other words, employers)
+- Companies, corporations, and organizations (in other words, employers)

-As a general rule, when recruiters use the software, it’s known as recruiting software (or once again, recruitment software).
+As a general rule, when professional or agency recruiters use software, especially a SaaS package, it’s known as recruiting software.
 When a company or corporation uses it, it’s more commonly called an application tracking software or applicant tracking system.
-And of course, as you might have already guessed, it’s possible for a software package to be both a recruiting software and an applicant tracking software.
+And of course, it’s possible for a software package to be both a recruiting software and an applicant tracking software.
+Recruiting software is the overall, broad category, and there are multiple sub-categories and tools that exist within this broad category.

 Regardless of what you call it, the goal is the same: to hire the best person for the job opening in the shortest amount of time possible.
 The emphasis is on speed, efficiency, and effectiveness, not sacrificing one for another but maximizing all three.

-Big Biller is a leader in the recruiting software market.
-We’ve been servicing third-party recruiting agencies for over 20 years, and right now you can try Big Biller for free.
+Top Echelon is a leader in terms of software for recruiters.
+We’ve been servicing third-party recruiting agencies for over 20 years, and right now you can try our recruiting software for free.
 That’s right, just click here to sign up for a 15-day free trial of the software.

 This is the full version of the software with no limitations.
 Not only that, but you do NOT need to enter a credit card number to start your trial.
-In addition, Big Biller is one of the most affordable software packages on the market.
+In addition, our recruitment software is one of the most affordable packages on the market.
 So don’t delay.
-Start your free trial so you can streamline your workflow and make more placements!
+Start your free trial today and enjoy more success today!